 Have the parent appear after a nested selector in the compiled CSS by placing the parent selector after the nested selector.

-Besides using nesting for classes and children, nesting with the parent selector is also commonly used to combine the states of :active
+Besides using nesting for classes and children, nesting with the parent selector is also commonly used to combine the states of :active, :hover and :focus for links.

 // SCSS